awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 This document describes the AWS Encryption SDK's (ESDK's) decrypt operation, used for decrypting a message that was previously encrypted by the ESDK.

-The ESDK provides a client to decrypt the inputted encrypted message and return the plaintext as output.
+Any client provided by the AWS Encryption SDK that performs decryption of encrypted messages MUST follow this specification for decryption.

 ## Definitions